jmfayard/code_of_conduct_dont_be_an_idiot/README.md

 ## Q & A

 Q: What About Breathing?

-A: The behavior must be exclusive, or statistically correlated, to idiots.
+A: The behavior must be exclusive, or statistically correlated, to idiocy.